cirosantilli/linux-cheat/vm/vagrant/README.md

     vagrant box list

-Addd a box:
+Add a box:

     vagrant box add name url

-where name can be anyhting you wish, for example:
+where name can be anything you wish, for example:

     vagrant box add precise32 http://files.vagrantup.com/precise32.box